 Finding Something New

-Cabras takes great care when she thinks she’s found something new.
-She signals to her teammates to stop moving.
-She doesn’t want any sudden movements to scare off a beetle.
-Then she tries to take a photograph of the scene.
+When Cabras thinks she’s found something new, she stops.
+She also signals to her teammates to stop.
+She doesn’t want to scare off a beetle.
+Then she takes pictures of the scene.
 “I usually take photos of their food plant and habitat,” she says.
-This gives information to taxonomists as well as ecologists and conservationists.
+This gives scientists like conservationists more information about the new beetle.

-This beetle would become important to Cabras’ research.
-She discovered a new species that looked similar.
+This beetle became important to Cabras’ research.
+She found a new species that looks like it.

-Cabras uses a microscope to look closely at beetles.
+Cabras uses a microscope to look at a beetle.

 Cabras thinks jewel weevils sparkle like gems.
 Their wings are brightly colored.
 They are orange or blue or red or even gold.
 These colors are a warning to predators.
 They mean: Don’t eat me!
 I taste bad.
 Predators know to stay away.

 These colors would mean a lot to her research.
 But, Cabras didn’t know it at first.

 This beetle has the colors of a jewel weevil.